A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 If you’re investing an increasing effort in your growth, you probably feel more satisfied and fulfilled.
 This satisfaction will likely fuel your growth efforts further.

-Research by psychologist Martin Seligman confirms this.
-Seligman, the founder of positive psychology, finds that people feel more gratification (lasting happiness) when they are pursuing growth by playing to their natural strengths.
+Research by psychologist Martin Seligman (2004) confirms this.
+Seligman, the founder of positive psychology, finds that people experience greater gratification (lasting happiness) when they pursue growth by playing to their natural strengths.

 If, however, your emphasis is turning to unmet relatedness and existence needs, your frustration is building.
 Frustration diminishes your motivation to grow.